 Modern vertical milling machines are designed so the entire head can also swivel to permit working on angular surfaces, The turret and swivel head assembly is designed for making precision cuts and can be swung 360° on its base.
 Angular cuts to the horizontal plane may be made with precision by setting the head at any required angle within a 180” arc.
-The plain horizontal milling machine’s column contains the drive motor and gearing and a fixed position horizontal milling machine spindle.
+The plain horizontal milling machine's column contains the drive motor and gearing and a fixed position horizontal milling spindle.
 An adjustable overhead arm containing one or more arbor supports projects forward from the top of the column.
 The arm and arbor supports are used to stabilize long arbors.
 Supports can be moved along the overhead arm to support the arbor where support is desired depending on the position of the milling cutter or cutters.
-The milling machine’s knee rides up or down the column on a rigid track.
+The machine's knee rides up or down the column on a rigid track.
 A heavy, vertical positioning screw beneath past the milling cutter.

-The primary difference between a universal horizontal milling machine and a regular horizontal milling machine is the addition of a table swivel case between the table and the saddle of the universal machine.
+The primary difference between a universal horizontal milling machine and a regular horizontal machine is the addition of a table swivel case between the table and the saddle of the universal machine.
 This allows the table to be tilted up to 45 ° in any direction during angular and helical milling.
-The universal machine can be equipped with various attachments such as indexing chuck, turntable, chiseling and cutting stand attachments and various special tools.
+The universal machine can be equipped with various attachments such as indexing chuck, turntable, chiseling and cutting stand attachments, and various special tools.

 This type is characterized by a spindle mounted on a movable housing on a column to allow the cutter to be positioned forward or backward in a horizontal plane.
 Two popular shank milling machines are a universal milling machine and an arm milling machine with a rotating cutting head.
 The universal ram-type machine is similar to the universal horizontal milling machine, the difference being, as its name implies, the spindle is mounted on a ram or movable housing.
 The ram design allows for a wider range of movement across the work surface.